Boys hockey: Renlund nets game-winner to give Verona state championship

 Renlund dropped the puck and fired a shot just under Buckley’s legs 6:17 into overtime to give the Wildcats a thrilling 2-1 win over the top-seeded Tritons in the Division 1 state championship on Saturday, March 7, at Veterans Memorial Coliseum.

-Renlund ripped off his helmet and tossed it in the air as the celebration began for third-seeded Verona (25-4), which won its second state title in program history and first since 2014.
+Renlund ripped off his helmet and tossed it in the air as the celebration began for the Wildcats (25-4), who won their second state title in program history and first since 2014.

 “It’s one of the best feelings in the world,” Renlund said.
 “It’s my biggest goal for sure.
 I know there was a little bit of luck involved.
 But I can definitely chalk it up to all of the hours in the basement and all the hours of practice, just knowing where I should be.”